alzkuc/GWC2025/README.md

-# Data and Code Accompanying the Study "Everybody Likes to Sleep: A Computer-Assisted Comparison of Object Naming Data from 30 Languages" (Kučerová & List, forthcoming)
+# Data and Code Accompanying the Study "Everybody Likes to Sleep: A Computer-Assisted Comparison of Object Naming Data from 30 Languages"

+Data and code presented here accompany the following study:

+>  Kučerová, Alžběta and List, Johann-Mattis (2025): Everybody Likes to Sleep: A Computer-Assisted Comparison of Object Naming Data from 30 Languages.
+Proceedings of the Global WordNet Conference 2025.

 ## Installation